JeremyEastham/LLM-Server/README.md

 # LLM Server

 Get up and running quickly using LLM APIs on Windows!
-This project contains several batch scripts to set up the the [LiteLLM](https://docs.litellm.ai/) proxy server and [Open WebUI](https://docs.openwebui.com/).
+This project contains several batch scripts to set up the [LiteLLM](https://docs.litellm.ai/) proxy server and [Open WebUI](https://docs.openwebui.com/).
 This will allow you to interact with a wide variety of LLM APIs using a ChatGPT-like interface.
 Many of these APIs have free tiers so you can experiment with dozens of different LLMs!

 ### Getting Started
 0. Make sure Python 3.11+ is installed.